gramian/numerical-schemer.xyz/_posts/2023-07-10-matrico-algorithms-i.md

 3. The inner product of the current column of the first argument with current column of the second argument,

-A more functional way would be to assemble a list of resulting inner product results in the middle loop, and then convert the list via `list->column` to the vector type on return, but this would have a performance impact compared to the mutating the current result column elements.
+A more functional way would be to assemble a list of resulting inner product results in the middle loop, and then convert the list via `list->column` (encapsuling `list->f64vector`) to the vector type on return, but this would have a significant performance impact compared to the mutating the current result column elements.

-All in all, for the **matrico** user this means when using matrix multiplication, prefer the use of `mx-dot*` as it is the fastest, directly using `matrix-dot*`;
+All in all, for the **matrico** user this means when using matrix multiplication, prefer the use of [`mx-dot*`](http://wiki.call-cc.org/eggref/5/matrico#matrix-multiplication) as it is the fastest, directly using `matrix-dot*`;
 `mx-dot` is slower as it needs to transpose the first argument before applying `mx-dot*`.

 Next, I will dissect the QR algorithm and **matrico**'s implementation of it.